 Children are still developing and growing.
 Young children can be particularly susceptible to the most serious types of injuries.

-Our team at Catania & Catania, P.A. will help you fight for fair compensation for all of your child’s injuries, including:
+Our team at Catania and Catania Injury Lawyers will help you fight for fair compensation for all of your child’s injuries, including:

 - Traumatic brain injuries